mfurquimdev/mfurquimdev.github.io/src/pages/3_questions.md

 <div style="font-weight: 900; font-size: xx-large; text-align: justify">

-When applying for jobs,
-I usually imagine how would it be working for that company, and I keep a few questions in mind.
+For this video,
+I'll tell you about a few questions I usually keep in mind when I’m applying for jobs.

 ---

-One of them is:
-How's the routine working for the company?
+One of them is about the routine working for the company.

-I try to imagine how would a day or a week be like as an employee.
-What is the size of my team,
+What is the size of my team
-and from whom do I get the requirements for the task.
+and from whom do I get the requirements for the tasks?

 ---

-Another question to understand the position better is, from your perspective, what are the biggest challenges I'd face in the role?
+The second question to understand the position even better is, from your perspective, what are the biggest challenges I'd face in the role?

 ---

-Last, but definitely no least, is whether there's a career plan or a growth opportunity, and what is the criteria for growing inside the company.
+Last, but definitely not least, is whether there's a career plan or a growth opportunity, and what are the criteria for growing inside the company.

+---
 ---
 ---
 ---